Skip to content

 The most common questions we get about this calculator — each answer is kept under 60 words so you can scan.

-• What's the effective tax rate in North Carolina at $100,000 single filer in 2026?
+• What's the effective tax rate in North Carolina on a $100K single salary in 2026?

 • What is North Carolina's income tax rate in 2026?